picobellobv/ephos.github.io/_posts/2018-4-30-Lets-Get-Plastered.md

 We're going to create a new module called "_**PSEphos**_", mostly because I am not original with names at all!

-We're going to use the included Plaster template "New PowerShell Manifest Module" to build out the module.
-Remember that part about the Plaster template path being very important, we're going to need that right now, so if you're playing along at home go ahead and get that **TemplatePath** property from that Plaster template.
+To do this we'll utilize the included Plaster template "New PowerShell Manifest Module" to build out the module.
+As mentioned, the Plaster template path is very important and we're going to need that right now, so if you're playing along at home go ahead and get that _TemplatePath_ property from that Plaster template for the `-TemplatePath` parameter.

-We're also going to need to tell Plaster where we want to create this new PowerShell module, a "destination path" if you will.
+We're also going to need to tell Plaster where to create this new PowerShell module, a "destination path" if you will.
 It just so happens that there is a parameter called `-DestinationPath` for this.
-We'll use our desktop for the destination.
+To keep things relatively simple the desktop will work just fine for this demo.

-Let's store these in variables so our actual calling of Plaster is a bit cleaner and the line of code won't reach the moon and back (yes you can also splat this if that strikes your fancy, I don't want to cover splatting here though).
+Let's store these in variables so our actual calling of Plaster is a bit cleaner and the line of code won't reach the moon and back (yes you can also splat this if that strikes your fancy, I'm not going to cover splatting here though).

 ```powershell
 # The path to the Plaster template that we're invoking.